-Add the version number, according to the new requirement, and reauthorize the connection.
-By default the value of this field will be 2020-01.
+Select the version number, according to the new requirement, and reauthorize the connection.
+By default the value of this field will be 2020-07.

 The next step requires you to update each Shopify export and import, by making a minor change to its description and saving it.
 Editing the Shopify resource forces it to apply the new connection and update the schema for the new Shopify API version.

 Open an export or an import and edit the Description field, simply by adding a space character ( ), for example.
 Click Save, and repeat for every Shopify export and import in all of your flows.